lmeiler/CP1_LukeMeiler_FinalProject/README.md

 To run the Jupyter notebook I suggest using the docker image *ubsuny/cp1-hw8:latest*.

-There is also a YouTube video *link here*.

 ## Setup

 Do the following to navigate the repository and begin doing the experiment on your own: